BarryBeics/Project-One/README.md

         1. As a First Time Visitor, I want to instantly understand what the site is about and if it's relevant to me.
         2. As a First Time Visitor, I want the navigation to be intuitive and simple to use.
-        3. As a First Time Visitor, I want to be able to quickly and easily gage if this person has the skills I require for my next project and that the site conveys an attitude that inspires me enough confidence so as to not hesitate to make contact.
+        3. As a First Time Visitor, I want to be able to quickly and easily gage if this person has the skills I require for my next project and that the site conveys an attitude that inspires confidence and compatence.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about coding challenges.
+        1. As a First Time Visitor, I want to instantly understand what the site is about and if it's relevant to me.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        2. As a First Time Visitor, I want the navigation to be intuitive and simple to use.
-        3. As a Returning Visitor, I want to find community links.
+        3. As a First Time Visitor, I want to be able to quickly and easily gage if this person has the skills I require for my next project and that the site conveys an attitude that inspires confidence and competence.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+        NEEDS FINISHING

 <br /><br />